helton/hbox/README.md

 ### Configuration via config.json

 The general configuration of hbox is managed by the `$HBOX_DIR/config.json` file.
-Currently, you can control the container engine, how logs are used and enable some experimental features:
+Currently, you can control the container engine, how logs are used, and enable some experimental features:

 ```json
 {